nakkaya/appengine-stub/README.markdown

 After setup you have working compojure application that prints Hello, World.
 You can check it by running the devserver task.

+When you first deploy you need to run,

+    ./sdk/bin/appcfg.sh

+and setup your credentials.

 ### Tasks

  - devserver - Runs the server for local testing.